 Our road trip started and ended in the Mile High City.
-On the front end of the road trip we checked into the seriously stylish Le Meridien Denver Downtown with wondrous views of the famed Rocky Mountains.
+On the front end of the road trip we checked into the seriously stylish Le Meridien Denver Downtown.
+It has wondrous views of the famed Rocky Mountains.

 The entire hotel has a contemporary feel and creatively designed interiors around every corner.
 The main lobby is absolutely stunning, offering views of the city’s skyline that are simply to die for.

 As the end of our Colorado road trip, we stayed at the ART.
-The Art is a luxury boutique hotel in the Denver Cultural District with the Denver Art Museum a 5 minute walk away.
+The Art is a luxury boutique hotel in the Denver Cultural District.
+The Denver Art Museum a 5 minute walk away.
 The moment you walk in, you are welcomed by Leo Villareal’s undulating and never-repeating art installation created from 22,000 LED lights.

 It truly is an ARTful experience with works of art gracing two galleries, spilling into the hallways and adorning every guest room.
 These colourful pieces are here are by Odili Donald Odita.

-Whilst Colorado’s cities are quite spectacular, it was Colorado’s natural beauty that really enticed me before I set off on this Colorado road trip.
+While Colorado’s cities are quite spectacular, it was obviously Colorado’s natural beauty that really enticed me before I set off on this Colorado road trip.
 With its breathtaking mountainous and alpine scenery as well as scenic alpine forests, I couldn’t wait to tick more Colorado locations off my list.

 Estes Park, Gateway to the Rockies

 Widely regarded as the gateway to Rocky Mountain National Park, Estes Park is a destination for thrill-seekers, casual vacationers, and everyone in between.
-Estes Park is a four-season destination that is perfect for a weekend getaway or the perfect escape from the everyday.
+Estes Park is a four-season destination that is unquestionably perfect for a weekend getaway or the perfect escape from the every day.